i3wm Configuration Files

 workspace_buttons yes

-mode dock
+mode hide

 colors {